NTech-Lab/docs/docs/installer.rst

 #.
 Upload a license file via the NTLS web interface ``http://<Host_IP_address>:3185/#/``.
 To access the NTLS web interface, use the credentials provided in the console.

    .. note::
-       Depending on whether the host belongs to a network, the host IP address in the links to FindFace web services is provided as ``127.0.0.1`` or as ``IP address in the network``.
+       Depending on whether the host belongs to a network, the host IP address in the links to FindFace web services is provided either as ``127.0.0.1``, or ``IP address in the network``.